 To qualify for this provision, such students are required to:

-- Produce a Certificate of Eligibility for entitlement to educational assistance.
+- Produce a Certificate of Eligibility for entitlement to the college Veterans Specialist.
+This is required to certify course enrollments to the VA.
 This should be provided no later than the first day of a course of education for which the individual has indicated they wish to use their entitlement;

 - Submit a written request to use the entitlement;

-- Provide additional information needed to properly certify their enrollment as required by the Primary School Certifying Official.
+- Provide additional information needed to properly certify their enrollment as requested by the Veterans Specialist.

 This provision ends on the earlier of the following dates: